sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d2-dawn-dusk-to-eatly/README.md

 Fork & clone this [app](https://github.com/sf-wdi-22-23/toEatly)

 Follow the instructions of each of the sprints below.
 If/when you get stuck, checkout the solution.
-For example if I want to see the solution to sprint three I can: `git checkout branch sprint-three`.
+For example if I want to see the solution to sprint three I can: `git checkout sprint-three`.

 ## Sprint One